longlandg/the-metrics-application/README.md

 A simple API and frontend application for displaying the DATA returned by the API

 Instructions:
+(please note: the work carried out in the 4 hrs time limit is in the 'main' branch I have since contiuned with elements that i didnt finish in 'additional_work' branch)
 Clone the repository

 Open 2 terminals: